 Outside a small, secluded house in Maweni village, a group of about 150 farmers sat together in the sweltering heat to talk about a topic giving them all sleepless nights: water.

-Martin Muasya, one of the farmers, spoke about a physical fight he had with a neighbour four years ago, when they both thought each was stealing water from the other.
+Martin Muasya, one of the farmers, spoke about a physical fight he had with a neighbor four years ago, when they both thought each was stealing water from the other.

 “I not only broke my jerry can, but we also held a grudge for almost a year, with each blocking the way so that one could not trespass on the other’s farm in search of water,” he said.